Geerebel/Opencv-python-to-open-webcam/README.md

-This is a simple script to open up your webcam in python
+This is a simple script to open up your webcam in python, press escape to close the camera